ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
 This requires alot of cognitive load.
 But there is a trick.
 Grouping and hierarchy.
-Identify the groups, then drill down.
+Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.
 This also requires load.
 But, by understanding more details about the current situation/past situations, the motivations reveal themselves.